 In addition to failure to properly treat patients and failure to prevent patients from harming themselves or others, psychiatric malpractice cases may involve negligent supervision, abandonment, false imprisonment, breach of privacy, and the infliction of mental, emotional or physical abuse.

 If you or a family member was seriously harmed because of psychiatric malpractice, please contact our law firm to arrange a free initial consultation.
-From offices in Bridgeport, Danbury and New Haven, Connecticut, our medical malpractice lawyers represent clients injured by the unprofessional conduct of mental health professionals throughout the state.
+Our medical malpractice lawyers represent clients injured by the unprofessional conduct of mental health professionals throughout Connecticut.